SEB223 - The Professional Environment for Engineers and Scientists

 |Prerequisite:||SEB121 or (MMM132 for Commerce/Engineering and combined courses students only)|

 Campus: 2 x 1 hour classes per week.
-Students must attend and participate in compulsory activities for this unit at scheduled sessions on multiple days during the trimester.
+Students must attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.

 The focus is on the significant human-related forces and factors typically present in an engineer’s professional environment and typically requiring direct and effective leadership and management competencies to be possessed by the professional engineer.
 In this unit we further develop your knowledge and skills, systems theory and abilities to apply a systematic approach to the human-related demands of contemporary engineering practice specifically the management of organisations, the management of human resources, and the management of work health and safety.

-Three assignments (3 x 20%) 60%, examination 40%.
-To be eligible to obtain a pass in this unit students must achieve a mark of at least 40% in the examination and must achieve a mark of at least 40% for assignment 3 (campus attendance and participation in live student presentations given at Waurn Ponds (Geelong) during the trimester intensive week).
+Business proposal (group) 20%, business pitch presentation (group) 10%, practical 10%, case study 20%, examination 40%.
+To be eligible to obtain a pass in this unit students must achieve a mark of at least 40% in the examination and must achieve a mark of at least 40% for the practical (requires campus attendance and participation in the practical session at Waurn Ponds (Geelong) during the trimester intensive week).

 Unit Fee Information